Skip to Main Content Skip to Main Site Navigation Skip To Section Navigation Skip to Footer

 Students and instructors interacting in person and over computers

-Not sure how to tell if the class you're interest in has an online option?
+Not sure how to tell if the class you're interested in has an online option?

 First, let's look at the different ways a course might be delivered to you:

-Hybrid courses will have online components and required face-to-face meeting times, such as a class session or lab you need to come to campus to participate in at a given time.
+Hybrid courses will have online components and required face-to-face meeting times, such as a class session or lab you must attend on campus at a given time.

 Online (Canvas) courses are online asynchronous, meaning they can be completed on your own time from any location using a web browser and Canvas - which is CSI’s learning management system.

-Online Coordinated (Zoom): These courses are online synchronous, meaning there are class meeting times that must be attended in real-time but can be attended by Zoom video conference from anywhere.
+Online Coordinated (Zoom): These courses are online synchronous, meaning there are specific meeting times that are attended online by Zoom video conference from any location.

-Video Conference: This type of course is online synchronous, meaning there are established sessions when a class must be attended in real-time at a given location.
-You will need to come to a physical location, although it may be located at an off-campus center in Burley, Jerome, Gooding, or Hailey.
+Video Conference: This type of course is location based with broadcast video content, meaning there are established sessions when a class must be attended in real-time at a given location.
+You will need to come to a physical location, such as the Twin Falls campus or an off-campus center in Burley or Jerome.

 You can learn a lot about CSI courses by understanding how course codes work.
 Each course code has important indicators defining course parameters.
-Each course is designated by a subject or prefix, number, and section.
+Each course is designated by a subject prefix and number and section code.
 For example, English 101 is a common general education course taken by many students.
 One section of the course will look like this when you are registering:

 ENGL 101A C01W